nikuz/Upwork-Chrome-Extension/README.md

 [App in store!](https://chrome.google.com/webstore/detail/upwatcher-upwork-job-watc/cpmlhfgkdmkceojlpjdnddhjimnlockd)

 This extension use Upwork API for watching new jobs and showing notifications.
-Upwatcher - it is Upwork jobs watcher based on native Upwork API.
-Extension haven't access to any you data on Upwork.com, also don't change any your settings.
+Extension haven't access to any data on Upwork.com, also don't change any settings.
 It's working totally locally, API access needed only for use native Upwork search.

 Features:
  - customizable search